CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ## Mitigations
 Double tagging attacks can be mitigated by:
 - Setting the native VLAN to an unused VLAN
-- Forcing all trunks to tag all traffic (i.e., vlan dot1q tag native)
+- Configuring trunks to tag native VLANs (`vlan dot1q tag native`)
 - Avoiding VLAN 1 for any user-access ports
-- Shutdown unused ports / sticky mac addresses / port security etc
+- Shutdown any unused ports